liang-li-dev/liang-li-dev/README.md

-- 👋 Hi, I’m @Liang
+- 👋 Hi, I'm @Liang
-- 👀 I’m interested in JavaScript and Go
+- 👀 I'm interested in JavaScript and Go
-- 🌱 I’m currently working from home
+- 🌱 I'm currently working from home
+- 🍻 I'm trying to find $6000 job